shiquan-lim/Is439activitymonitor/README.md

 `$ ionic serve`

+To view a multi-screen (differing OS) homogeneous display, use

+`$ ionic serve --lab`

 Once its up, you can leave the terminal up for auto-updates whenever you save your work.

 4)a (Optional) Test on mobile emulator.